A Large Voice from Tiny Islands

 At the Paris Climate Conference, a reporter ran up to him and asked, “Are you here to save your country?”
 DeBrum stopped, turned and replied sternly, “No, we’re actually here to save the world.”

 At 72, saving the world is not as immediately tangible of a goal for deBrum as it once might have been, but he sees hope in the future. deBrum claims that the key to implementing policy to combat climate change and disseminate the message of what it’s effects will be is today’s youth.
 “The team that we took to Paris, the most important component of our team were the young people,” deBrum said.

 DeBrum likes to speak of his message being “carried forward” by the youth of today.
 He believes they have the power to invigorate those they speak to and make the messages that he preaches transcend political and societal trends.
 When Selina Leem, an 18 year old who grew up on the island of Majuro, expressed her concerns about how climate change would affect the next generation during the Paris talks, deBrum claims that “even the toughest and most thick skinned of the representatives who'd been in this climate change thing forever and think they've heard everything were moved to tears.”
 To deBrum, this showed that climate change is not a contemporary issue that requires a band-aid, it is an ongoing issue that the next generation is prepared to commit to solving.

 All quotes from Tony DeBrum were collected by Tamara Greenstone Alefaio.
-I am greatly appreciative of Ms. Greenstone Alefaio for passing along my questions to Mr. DeBrum and Mr. DeBrum himself for taking the time to answer them so thoughtfully.
+The author is greatly appreciative of Ms. Greenstone Alefaio for passing along questions to Mr. DeBrum, and to Mr. DeBrum himself for taking the time to answer them so thoughtfully.